 Geographic Requirements and Project Location

 The HTC program’s geographic requirements focus exclusively on whether the building is a certified historic structure, which depends on its architectural and historical significance rather than the economic characteristics of its location.
-Historic buildings in affluent neighborhoods and economically distressed areas both qualify for HTCs if they meet certification requirements.
-The program doesn’t incorporate income-based or poverty-based geographic targeting.
+Historic buildings in affluent neighborhoods and economically distressed areas both qualify if they meet certification requirements.

 Cost Requirements and Qualification Thresholds

 The HTC program includes a substantial rehabilitation test requiring that rehabilitation expenditures during a 24-month measuring period exceed the greater of the adjusted basis of the building (excluding land) or $5,000.
-This requirement ensures that projects involve meaningful rehabilitation rather than superficial repairs, though the $5,000 threshold creates accessibility for smaller projects if they have low basis in their buildings.
+This requirement ensures meaningful rehabilitation rather than superficial repairs, though the $5,000 threshold creates accessibility for smaller projects.

 NMTC financing doesn’t include comparable minimum expenditure requirements, but practical minimum project size thresholds exist due to transaction costs.
 Most NMTC transactions require total project costs of at least $5 million to $10 million to justify the legal, accounting, and compliance costs associated with complex NMTC structures.
-These transaction costs, which can range from $250,000 to $500,000 or more, make smaller projects economically impractical.
+These transaction costs can range from $250,000 to $500,000 or more, making smaller projects economically impractical.

-Once the HTC application process is complete and Part 3 certification is obtained, the property owner must comply with a five-year recapture period during which the building must remain in qualified rehabilitation use.
-If the property is sold or converted to non-qualifying use during this period, a portion of the claimed credit must be repaid on a sliding scale.
+Once HTC certification is complete, the property owner must comply with a five-year recapture period during which the building must remain in qualified rehabilitation use.
 Beyond this recapture period, no ongoing compliance obligations exist.

 NMTC compliance failures affect not just the business but also the CDE and investors who claimed tax credits, creating complex liability and oversight relationships.
 CDEs actively monitor NMTC investments throughout the compliance period, conducting site visits, reviewing financial statements, and ensuring ongoing qualification.
 This active oversight contrasts with the HTC program’s more passive post-certification compliance structure.